megahealth/TestBleLib/SIMPLE_README.md

 minSdkVersion 19
 targetSdkVersion 28
 - It is recommended to refer to the demo source code and run the experience

-## Wearing Test
-    1. Switch to liveSPO2 mode
-    2. onV2LiveSpoLive() will return MegaV2LiveSpoLive data
-    3. Guide user to pose the specified gestures.
-If the user wears the ring correctly: accY = 0 when fingers point to the ground; accZ = 0 when Palms up.

-## Tips of calculate daily data
-    1.Start of MegaDailyBean need calculate by yourself. start = MegaDailyBean.time-dailyUnit*60 2.The unit of temp  is ℃ ,temp/10  to get  temperature .
-    3.Please control the timing of sync daily data by yourself.
-## How to get temperature in monitoring
-    1.Stop monitoring
-    2.Sync daily data
-    3.Parse daily data
-    4.Sync monitor data
-    5.Parse monitor data and combine with filter daily data that synced by step 2 (Daily data's start and end must between in monitor data's startAt and endAt.The developers can store timestamps and temperature by yourself)
-## How to get blood pressure data
-    1.Implement MegaBleCallback.onTotalBpDataReceived() //This function will return bp data and test duration.
-    2.client.enableV2ModeEcgBp(true, megaRawdataConfig) //start blood pressure test
-    3.Use data from onTotalBpDataReceived() and call client.parseBpData() to get blood pressure data 4.client.enableV2ModeEcgBp(false, megaRawdataConfig) //stop blood pressure if ParsedBPBean.flag = 1 or test duration greater than 60s
-    (Tips:Please tell user to set caliSBP and caliDBP before blood pressure test.caliSBP is user's history of Systolic Blood Pressure, caliDBP is user's history of Diastolic Blood Pressure.)

-## How to get HRV data
-    1.If the ring firmware version is greater than 5.0.11804, you need to call client.enableV2HRV(true) to turn on the HRV switch after entering sleep monitoring.
-    2.Implement MegaBleCallback.onSyncNoDataOfHrv()// Sync HRV data done.
-    3.Call client.syncHrvData() to sync HRV data.
-    4.Use data from onSyncMonitorDataComplete() and call client.parseHrvData() to get HRV data after HRV data synced.
-    (Tips:HRV data is based on SPO2Monitor(Sleep SPO2Monitor).You can sync hrv data when monitor data synced.HRV data's type is 10.MegaBleCallback.onSyncMonitorDataComplete() will return hrv data)

-## How to get rawdata
-	1. Call getRawData() to get rawdata
-	2. Using onSyncingDataProgress() returns the progress of getting rawdata
-	3. Using onRawDataComplete() returns the local path of rawdata when getting rawdata is completed

 ## Tips of upgrading firmware